-- Project teams will consist of one to three team members. - Project is due at the beginning of the class on Wednesday, 12/5. - Projects will be defended on 12/5 during class hours. - Off campus students shall also meet this deadline for the project. - A lab in 148NH is available to construct the hardware portion of your project and test your project, provided you attend a mandatory lab safety orientation.
+- Project teams will consist of one to three team members.
+No teams of four or more will be allowed, without exception. - Off campus students shall also meet this deadline for the project. - A lab in 148NH is available to construct the hardware portion of your project and test your project, provided you attend a mandatory lab safety orientation.